robynfsj/sleep/README.md

 [nguyen.R](https://github.com/robynfsj/sleep/blob/master/nguyen.R) – a script modified from Nguyen (2018), which I decided to use as it contained some interesting visualisations and packages I have not used before such as ggridges

-[sleep-cycle.R](https://github.com/robynfsj/sleep/blob/master/sleep-cycle.R) – all my code where I have tryed to recreate something similar to the visualisations in the Sleep Cycle app itself
+[sleep-cycle.R](https://github.com/robynfsj/sleep/blob/master/sleep-cycle.R) – all my own code where I have tryed to recreate something similar to the visualisations in the Sleep Cycle app itself

 ## Example Visualisations